 A New Life in Christ.

-When we gave our lives to Christ, a new person was born (John 3:3).
+When you give your life to Christ, a new person (spirit) is born (John 3:3).
 Jesus said, “Truly, truly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 Nicodemus asked Him, “How can a man be born when he is old?
 He cannot enter a second time into his mother’s womb and be born, can he?”
 Jesus, of course, was not speaking of physical birth, but spiritual birth.
 Jesus goes on to say (John 5:24), “Truly, truly, I say to you, he who hears My Word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.”
 Here, Jesus is referring to the new life that occurs in the birth of the spirit within each of us.
 Spiritual birth is one of the many things that distinguish a Christian from believers in other religions.
 It is an important occurrence because having spiritual birth is necessary for believers to have a relationship with God.

 Spiritual Growth is the Christian’s goal.